Part 5: How To Setup A Gibson Les Paul.

 Some people like to install the strings backwards.
 That is, top wrapping the strings over the top of the tailpiece.
 There's nothing wrong with doing that, it's a matter of preference.
 You have to experiment with different things, because it comes down to the angle at which the string hits the bridge.
 And there's a trick to that.
 There's a sweet spot.
 I'll give you some direction on that, but ultimately, it's going to be what you prefer.
 Anyway, I'll get back to this area in a second.

 I'm just going to get the rest of these strings installed.
-Measure off about an inch and a half or so of string.
+Measure off about an inch and a half or so of string which will equate to about three wraps around the tuner post.
 In this case, one post to the next is a good indicator.
 Switch my grip, pop the string through, give it a right angle bend that locks the string in place.
 Now again, there's ways to get the string locked down and whatnot.
 I prefer to let the string induce it's own pressure from one wrap under the next.

 - Patented, high-quality peg winder with built-in string cutter